-I had no specific training on cannabis-based medicines.
+I had no specific training in cannabis-based medicines.
 I taught myself all the knowledge I have about cannabinoids through self-study.
 For the past five years, I have been lecturing pharmacists, doctors and patients on the subject of cannabis-based medicines.

-I've worked with cannabis-based medicines for the past eleven years.
+I've been working with cannabis-based medicines for the past eleven years.